Azure/arcvmware-util/drafts/Virtual-IP-for-vCenter.md

 ## Solution Approach

-To avoid such overlapping IP addresses between Azure Arc resource bridge and vCenter Server, we can use a virtual/intermidiate IP address for the vCenter, which is outside the `10.244.*` range.
+To avoid such overlapping IP addresses between Azure Arc resource bridge and vCenter Server, we can use a virtual/intermidiate IP address for the vCenter Server, which is outside the `10.244.*` range.

 High level design will look like below.
 ![design](assets/arc-rb.png)